 Preimplantation Genetic Diagnosis (PGD)

 The chances for implantation failure increase with advanced maternal age due to the presence of an increased number of chromosomal abnormalities in the egg cell.
-Preimplantation Genetic Diagnosis (PGD) allows us to select only healthy embryos for the transfer.
+Nowadays, it is possible to select healthy embryos in the laboratory thanks to the use of Preimplantation Genetic Diagnosis (PGD), now known as Preimplantation Genetic Testing (PGT).

 See this for more: What Is PGD or Preimplantation Genetic Diagnosis?